Simple Pointers for Homeschooling as a Single Mom.

 Our education system often pushes kids ahead in grades and subjects without mastering basic fundamental skills.

 I think this is a mistake.
 If kids cannot read, they cannot answer test questions.
 If they cannot spell, they cannot write fluently.
-And if they cannot do basic math, they cannot complete the next math level.
+And if they cannot perform basic math, they will be unable to complete the next math level.

 The kids are then given tests to determine if there is some reason they are having trouble in school.
-I do not believe that kids in crisis test well.
+I do not believe that children in crisis perform well on tests.

 Then, we have kids who believe they are not capable of learning, and that is not true in many cases.

 I’m not discounting learning issues or disabilities.
-But if you feel that your child is capable of learning, and they are still behind, maybe there is a better way.
+However, if you believe your child is capable of learning but is still struggling, perhaps there is a more effective approach.

 Moms know their kids.
 A random school psychologist may not.